 Many provincial and federal sponsors fund international research, but some international sponsors provide funding for research involving specific regions or issues.
 International funding sources include the U.S. National Institutes of Health (NIH) and other U.S. federal sponsors, while some other major sponsors are listed below.
-However, this list is not exhaustive, so please consult the OSR deadlines listing for details on a wider range of current opportunities.
 Contact OSRinfo [at] osr.mcgill.ca ( )with any questions.

 Bill and Melinda Gates Foundation